jadolyo/facebook-profile-picture-scraper/README.md

 What is the advantages of this tool?
 =====================================

-*It might used for predicting things in some countries, or to count something likr:
+*It might used for predicting things in some countries, or to count something like:

 -How many people are supporting certain political figure?